password-derivative/firefoxaddon/README.md

 # Usage
 Type your password in the password field and then either:
-- Right click in a password field and choose 'Encrypt password'
+- Right click in a password field and choose 'Encrypt password'.
 - Press Ctrl+Space (Command+Space on a Mac) while in the password field.

 You can customize the following in options:
-- The hash algorithm used
+- The hash algorithm used.
-- The desired size of the derivative
+- The desired size of the derivative.
-- The hotkey used to convert the password
+- The hotkey used to convert the password.
 - and more ...

 # Permission usage